Staff & Research

 Mark Roberts, staff physicist responsible for CFAMS development, is interested in interdisciplinary application of Accelerator Mass Spectrometry, development of AMS technology, and ion microanalysis techniques.
 He is working on an initiative to re-determine the 14C half-life.

-Karl von Reden, staff physicist, founding member of the NOSAMS Facility, responsible for the Tandetron AMS operations, is interested in ion source and accelerator modeling calculations and design.
+Karl von Reden, staff physicist (retired), founding member of the NOSAMS Facility, responsible for the Tandetron AMS operations, is interested in ion source and accelerator modeling calculations and design.
 Side interests are AMS radiocarbon dating of tropical wood and interaction of ion beams with nanoscale materials.

 William J. Jenkins, (retired director of NOSAMS) is a tracer geochemist whose research activities include the study of ocean circulation and ventilation, carbon and nutrient cycles, and the impact of climate change on them.

-John Hayes (emeritus, retired director of NOSAMS), maintains a program of research in isotopic biogeochemistry.
+John Hayes (emeritus, late director of NOSAMS), maintains a program of research in isotopic biogeochemistry.